 The Company had a life of 5 years from the first closing date on 7 July 2006.
-A resolution was passed at the Annual General Meeting ("AGM") held on 8 March 2018 to extend the life of the Company from the date of the AGM until the next AGM.
-A similar resolution extending the life of the Company by a further year will be put to the 2019 AGM.
+A resolution was passed at the Annual General Meeting ("AGM") held on 8 March 2019 to extend the life of the Company from the date of the AGM until the next AGM.
+A similar resolution extending the life of the Company by a further year will be put to the 2020 AGM.
 These financial statements do not include any of the adjustments that may be required if the Company was not to continue as a going concern.
 Should the continuation vote fail to be passed, the Company would no longer be a going concern.
 In this instance, within 4 months of the vote to continue failing, the Directors will be required to formulate and put to shareholders proposals relating to the future of the Company, having had regard to, inter alia, prevailing market conditions and the applicable regulations and legislation.
 The financial impact on the Company of not being a going concern would depend upon factors such as the timescale available for realising the Company's assets and market conditions at the point of disposal of these assets.

 The Company's share capital structure consists of ordinary shares and subscription shares of no par value.
-The ordinary shares have the prospect of capital appreciation and depreciation.
+The ordinary shares have the prospect of capital appreciation.

 On 13 December 2017, the Company issued 37,792,223 subscription shares, by way of a bonus issue, to qualifying shareholders on the basis of one subscription share for every two ordinary shares then held.
-The subscription shares were issued at a price of £0.01 and capitalised out of the capital reserve and credited on issue as fully paid up.
-The subscription share rights may be exercised on the last business day in November in any of the years 2018, 2019 or 2020 and, if not exercised on the last business day in November 2020, will lapse.
+The subscription shares were issued at a price of $\pounds 0.01$ and capitalised out of the capital reserve and credited on issue as fully paid up.
+On 30 November 2018 308,388 subscription shares were exercised at 24.98p and 308,388 ordinary shares were issued.
+On 29 November 2019 63,731 subscription shares were exercised at 26.17p and 63,731 ordinary shares were issued.
+The remaining subscription share rights may be exercised on 30 November 2020 and if not exercised will lapse.
 The ordinary shares arising on exercise of the subscription share rights will be allotted within 10 business days of the relevant subscription date.